Open Access and Scholarly Communications: Research Repository

 Published materials include journal articles, postprints, & book chapters.
 Many publishers will allow you to submit a copy of your postprint - the version of an article that has gone through the peer-review and editing process, but without the final publisher branding and layout.
 Some publishers will even allow you to submit the final PDF of the article from their website.

-Unpublished material may include reports, presentations, conference papers, lectures, performances, data sets, course materials, or any other intellectual output that you wish to share on the web.
-Each submitted file should be no larger than 1 GB.
+Unpublished material may include reports, presentations, conference papers, lectures, performances, course materials, or any other intellectual output that you wish to share on the web.

 How do I know whether my publisher agreement allows me to submit a copy of my work to an Open Access repository?